curl/everything-curl/usingcurl-copyas.md

 ## Not perfect

 These methods all give you a command line to reproduce their HTTP transfers.
-You will also learn they they are still often not the perfect solution to your problems.
+You will also learn they are still often not the perfect solution to your problems.
 Why?
 Well mostly because these tools are written to rerun the *exact* same request that you copied, while you often want to rerun the same logic but not sending an exact copy of the same cookies and file contents etc.